-Even if you've been vlogging for a while or you're just starting out, in this list you'll find actionable tips to boost the growth of your channel.
-You'll find tips on how to make great YouTube videos, how to gain more exposure for your channel, and, overall, how to be a successful vlogger.
+In this post, you'll find tips on how to make great YouTube videos, how to gain more exposure for your channel, and, overall, how to become a successful vlogger.

-So to make it easier to navigate through the list, I spread the tips into more sections you can find below.
+To make it easier to navigate through the list, I spread the tips into more sections.

 The first tips on vlogging you should not overlook is to know what you want to achieve by starting a YouTube channel.
 Maybe you want to build a community around a topic you enjoy, make money with your channel, or promote your business.
 Whatever reason you have behind vlogging, it's best to have some goals set up from the beginning so you know how to approach growing your channel.